openradx/adit/README.md

 -   Copy cert.pem and key.pem from N:\Dokumente\Projekte\ADIT_Server\ssl_certificate to /var/www/adit/ssl/
 -   Restart adit_prod_web container
 -   Add the DICOM servers and folders

-# Announement

-Liebe Kolleginnen und Kollegen,

-ADIT ist das Ergebnis von weit über hundert Stunden Entwicklungsarbeit, die vorwiegend in meiner Freizeit statt fand.
-Ich habe es erschaffen mit der Intention die Arbeit bezüglich der Verarbeitung von radiologischen Bildern zu vereinfachen, so dass man sich wieder auf die eigentlichen wissenschaftlichen Tätigkeiten fokussieren kann.
-Umgekehrt bitte ich euch darum mich auf Publikationen zu berücksichtigen, für welche ADIT zum Einsatz kam.

-Euer Kai Schlamp

-Dear colleagues,

-ADIT is the result of well over a hundred hours of development work, most of which took place in my spare time.
-I created it with the intention to simplify the work related to the processing of radiological images, so that one can focus on the actual scientific activities again.
-Vice versa I ask you to consider me on publications for which ADIT was used.

-Yours, Kai Schlamp